fau-fablab/labcamera/README.md

 * OpenWRT Accesspoint (we use a TP-Link WR710N)

 ## Content
-* `camap-config`: Contains the required configuration of the OpenWRT AP
+* `fablabap-config`: Contains the required configuration of the OpenWRT AP

 to apply this configuration, archive the content of the folder to .tar.bz2 and upload via System->Backup/Flash Firmware option in OpenWRT Webinterface